Year 1700-1799

 In 1788 James Hutton visited the Berwickshire coast with two friends, John Playfair and Sir James Hall (McKirdy et al. 2007).
 Between Dunbar and Eyemouth they visited a small peninsula called Siccar Point (see photo above).
 Here they found a peculiar geological outcrop, showing two geological units of sandstone and greywacke, but with the individual layers standing almost perpendicular to each other (see photo below).
 This was the very first example of what later was to be known as a geological unconformity.

 Hutton's unconformity at Siccar Point on 17 June 2008, looking NE.
-Both geological units consist of parallel sediment layers (Red Sandstone and Greywacke) deposited almost horisontally in a water body.
+Both geological units consist of parallel sediment layers (Red Sandstone and Greywacke) deposited almost horizontally in a water body.
 The significant change in orientation across the unconformity signals that a major reorganisation of what was up and down must have taken place during the time between the deposition of these two units.

 Hutton and his friends immediately grasped the high significance of what they saw at Siccar Point.
-Hutton reasoned that both types of rock must have been deposited on the bottom of an ocean, and that the almost 90o tilting visible (see photo above) required large geometrical changes in the surface form of the planet.
+Hutton reasoned that both types of rock must have been deposited on the bottom of an ocean, and that the almost 90o tilting visible (see photo above) required substantial changes in the surface form of the planet.
 In between the deposition of the two units there must have been a period of unknown length, where layers must have been eroded and tilted, leading to formation of the unconformity.
 This was clearly proof of a very dynamic planet.
-This conclusion was in contradiction to the notion of a essentially stable environment since the days of creation, a paradigm which in Europe had made scientific progress difficult.
+This conclusion was in contradiction to the notion of a essentially stable environment in equilibrium since the days of creation, a paradigm which in Europe had made scientific progress difficult.
 A further realisation of equal importance was that the geometrical relationship between the two sets of layers could not have formed in the seven days prescribed in the Bible for the formation of the Earth.
 Indeed, any timescale measured in terms of human existence would be insufficient to accommodate the chain of events that Hutton and his companions had deduced by analysing the geological section at Siccar Point.

-When Hutton put his forward his revolutionary concept of deep time and an ever changing dynamic planet, this was not accepted overnight by the scientific community.
+When Hutton put forward his revolutionary concept of deep time and an ever changing dynamic planet, this was not accepted overnight by the scientific community.
 It was first after his death in 1797 that the concept of extensive time for the formation of the present surface of the planet slowly gained acceptance, together with the understanding that the environment and landscapes always are changing, sometimes slowly, sometimes rapid.
 Hutton’s legacy thereby was to free later generations of scientists from a mental straightjacket, allowing them to think freely and thereby make science develop and blossom.
 The famous geologist Charles Lyell enthusiastically embraced Hutton’s ideas and clearly presented them in his now classic book, Principles of Geology.
 Charles Darwin read Lyell’s book while sailing on the Beagle expedition.
 Hutton's idea of an “abyss of time” provided Darwin with the extended timeframe he needed to make his developing ideas on biological evolution appear credible.

 It was first much later when Alfred Wegener in 1912 proposed his theory of continental drift (Kontinentalverschiebung) that the importance of the always ongoing geological processes for global climate began to dawn for geologists.
 It also took some time before the significance of climate changes on sedimentary strata like those seen at Siccar Point began to be understood.
 Actually each layer seen in the rocks at Siccar Point (photo above) reflects some kind of environmental change, either on land or in the ocean, or within both.
 But Hutton's observations at Siccar Point was the very starting point for realising that planet Earth is a highly active planet, where different processes never are in perfect equilibrium.
 Environmental change is always occurring.